Wurlitza have been performing live music soundtracks to silent films since 2006.

 Each film is a culmination of two years of painstaking detail.
 It would be fair to say our approach is different to other soundtracks.
 We offer a new experience by accompanying films with a mixture of jazz, classical and contemporary popular music, both instrumental and sung, thereby bridging the distance between the 1920’s and the current day.

-We have performed film soundtracks live at Plymouth Arts Centre, Cornwall Film Festival, The Electric Palace - Bridport, Port Eliot Festival, Cornwall University, the Barbican Theatre - Plymouth and St Ives September Festival in Cornwall and many other venues.
+We have performed film soundtracks live at Glastonbury Festival, Blackpool Film Festival, Plymouth Arts Centre, Cornwall Film Festival, The Electric Palace, Bridport, Port Eliot Festival, Cornwall University, the Barbican Theatre, Plymouth, St Ives September Festival in Cornwall and many other venues.

 We are lucky to have the support of Downderry Film Kitchen, who provide a screen and projector for performances in smaller venues that do not have their own equipment.
 This allows us the flexibility to perform in any venue large enough to accommodate a 3x4m screen.

 We currently have four films on offer, all very different.
 Our latest is Anthony Asquith’s A Cottage on Dartmoor.
-There is the beautiful and exotic Piccadilly by EA Dupont, the timeless, action packed movie Sunrise by FW Murnau and our latest project Diary of a Lost Girl by G W Pabst.
+There is the beautiful and exotic Piccadilly by EA Dupont, the timeless, action packed movie Sunrise by FW Murnau and GW Pabst’s fresh and powerful Diary of a Lost Girl.

 Said to “Out-Hitchcock Hitchcock”, Anthony Asquith’s A Cottage on Dartmoor uses every cinematic technical trick available to create a story of jealousy and suspense.
 It is a snapshot on the rise of early talking films, cleverly woven into a plot that involves an escaped convict, a love triangle and, naturally, hairdressing.